sioodmy/todo/README.md

 use `cargo build --release` to compile todo and copy `target/release/todo` to `/usr/bin`
 ## note
 todo is still really early in development so be careful or sth

+btw i know that my code is not the best but im still learing
 ## usage
 `todo list` - displays a list of all todo's